 In addition, the Oceanography Department is a Yardwide leader in applied data science, which is rapidly reshaping the way society functions.
 The fields of meteorology and oceanography are no different.
 Our major exposes students to big data and data science applied to our environment.
-We boast a state-of-the-art dedicated data server (EDMAPS data server), an environmental monitoring network (SRWO), and our classes emphasize techniques used to visualize real-time observations and solve challeging problems!
+We boast a state-of-the-art dedicated data server (EDMAPS data server), an environmental monitoring network (SRWO), and our classes emphasize techniques used to visualize real-time observations and solve challenging problems!

 - Hendrix Oceanography Lab